Iron March: History

 Russian nationalist Alisher Mukhitdinov (who goes by the moniker "Alexander Slavros") founded the online message board Iron March in 2011.
-Mukhitdinov is a Russian-Uzbekistani related to Nuritdin Mukhitdinov, a former communist leader of Uzbekistan.
+Mukhitdinov is a Russian-Uzbek related to Nuritdin Mukhitdinov, a former communist leader of Uzbekistan.
 Since the 2010s, the political ideology and religious worldview of the Order of Nine Angles (ONA), a theistic Satanist organization founded by the British Neo-Nazi leader David Myatt in 1974, have increasingly influenced militant neo-fascist and Neo-Nazi insurgent groups associated with right-wing extremist and White supremacist international networks, most notably the Iron March forum.

-Iron March became a platform for militant neo-fascist and Neo-Nazi violent groups such as the Nordic Resistance Movement, National Action, Azov Battalion, CasaPound, and Golden Dawn.
-Some of the board's members were later linked to several acts of terrorism and murder, such as the murder of an anti-fascist in Helsinki in September 2016 and the murder of a left-wing rapper in 2013.
-A group consisting of Serbian Combat 18, "MC Srbi", and Atomwaffen also used the forum to traffic firearms.
-The forum's users organized a number of violent neo-Nazi groups, including the Atomwaffen Division, Antipodean Resistance, and National Action.
-The userbase embraced the accelerationist ideology of James Mason, a Neo-Nazi and associate of the serial killer Charles Manson.
-Members of Iron March republished and popularized Mason's book "Siege" and its brand of explicitly terroristic neo-nazism.
-According to SPLC:
+Iron March became a platform for militant neo-fascist and Neo-Nazi violent extremist organizations, including the Nordic Resistance Movement, National Action, Azov Battalion, CasaPound, and Golden Dawn.
+Some of the board's members were later linked to several acts of terrorism and murder, such as the murder of an anti-fascist in Helsinki in September 2016.
+A group consisting of Serbian Combat 18, "MC Srbi", and Atomwaffen Division also used the forum to traffic firearms.
+The forum's users organized a number of violent Neo-Nazi groups, including the Atomwaffen Division, Antipodean Resistance, and National Action.
+The userbase embraced the accelerationist ideology of James Mason, a Neo-Nazi militant and associate of Charles Manson.
+Members of Iron March republished and popularized Mason's book Siege and its brand of explicitly Neo-Nazi terrorism.
+According to the Southern Poverty Law Center:

-[Iron March] became home base for those who were personally invested in neo-Nazism, fascism and organized white extremism on a global scale ... through total immersion in Mason's teleology, now, they are challenging the established far-right and far-left with their eagerness to perpetrate violence.

 In 2016, posters urging students to visit the Iron March website were posted on university campuses, including those of Boston University, Old Dominion University, and the University of Chicago.
 These posters included racist and antisemitic slogans, including "#Hitler Disapproves", "No Degeneracy, No Tolerance, Hail Victory", and "Black Lives Don't Matter".

 The website closed in November 2017; the reasons for its closure remain unclear as of late 2019.
-According to an investigation by BBC Russia, it is suspected Mukhitdinov was pressured by the Russian government for raising funds for the neo-nazi Azov Battalion, which is considered a terrorist group in the Russian Federation.
-A spokesperson for Azov refused to comment on the case.
+According to an investigation conducted by BBC News Russian, it is suspected Mukhitdinov was pressured by the government of Russia for raising funds for the Ukrainian neo-Nazi Azov Battalion, which is considered a terrorist group in the Russian Federation.
+A spokesperson for the Azov Battalion refused to comment on the case.

-In 2018, Iron March-affiliated Discord servers alongside several other hate-group servers were removed by the messaging service.
+In February 2018, Iron March-affiliated Discord servers alongside several other hate group servers were removed by the messaging service.
 In April 2018, a networking site called Fascist Forge was launched; according to a note by its founder, it was meant as a replacement for Iron March.
 The site continued Iron March's virulent propaganda and grew rapidly until February 2019, when the site was taken offline by its registrar.
+Terrorgram grew in large part from the defunct Iron March and Fascist Forge.